biolink/biolinkml/README.md

 ## Installation

-This project uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/) to install and manage the project:
+This project uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/) to install.
+Some IDE's like [PyCharms also have direct support for pipenv](https://www.jetbrains.com/help/pycharm/pipenv.html).
+Once pipenv is running, the project may be installed:

 ```bash
 > pipenv install biolinkml